-Time the cover crop establishment in conjunction with other practices to adequately protect the soil during the critical erosion period(s).
+Time cover crop establishment, in conjunction with other practices, to adequately protect the soil during the critical erosion period(s).

-Select cover crops that will have the physical characteristics necessary to provide adequate erosion protection.
+Select cover crops that have the physical characteristics necessary to provide adequate protection (see Table 1).

-Use the current erosion prediction technology to determine the amount of surface and/or canopy cover needed from the cover crop to achieve the erosion objective.
+Use the latest Revised Universal Soil Loss Equation (RUSLE2) or Wind Erosion Prediction System (WEPS) models to determine the amount of surface and/or canopy cover needed from the cover crop to achieve the erosion objective.
+See Section I of the local NRCS Michigan FOTG for instructions on using these models.